truenas/documentation/content/References/ConceptsAndTerms.md

 * Software as a Service (SaaS): Software as a service (SaaS) is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software".

-* SSD Metadata: Filesystem metadata can be stored on SDs for faster performance while large data files can be stored on HDDs for lower costs.
+* SSD Metadata: Filesystem metadata that can be stored on SDs for faster performance while large data files can be stored on HDDs for lower costs.

 * Storage: Computer data storage is a technology consisting of computer components and recording media that are used to retain digital data.